top of page

 F. Innovate to Solve a Real-World Problem by Discussing or Implementing Ideas outside the Academic Context

 Problem-solving includes a task with a specified challenge for the learner.
 Problem-solving occurs when students are required to create a solution to a new problem, perform a task they have not been taught how to complete, or design a sophisticated product that fulfils a set of requirements.
-Learning tasks that support problem-solving do not provide students with all the knowledge they need to accomplish the task or define the entire method they must take to arrive at a solution.
+Learning tasks that support problem-solving do not provide students with all the knowledge they need to accomplish the task or define the method they must take to arrive at a solution.

 The primary need of the learning task must be problem-solving.
 Real-world problems are genuine circumstances and needs outside of an academic context.
 Students must provide solutions for a specific, plausible audience other than the educator as an assessor.
 When students utilise information to solve an issue, they use genuine data, not data created by an educator for a lesson.
 Putting students' ideas or solutions into practice in the actual world is required for innovation.
 Besides, innovation has value beyond completing the objectives of classroom activity.
-When students lack the authority to put their own ideas into action, innovation occurs only when they communicate their ideas to persons outside the classroom who can put them into action.
+When students lack the authority to put their ideas into action, innovation occurs only when they communicate their ideas to persons outside the classroom who can put them into action.

 a.
 Rubrics and Decision Steps